pmontepagano/search/README.md

     	Port number on which the broker listens (default 10000) -tls
-    	Connection uses TLS if true, else plain TCP -use_python_bisimulation
+    	Connection uses TLS if true, else plain TCP
-    	Use the Python Bisimulation library to check for bisimulation
 ```

 ```